catalinac3/weather-app/README.md

 | wind speed          | data.wind.speed                  | m/s                           |

 https://openweathermap.org/ <br><br>
-<sup>1</sup> The Unix time is the number of seconds that have elapsed since the Unix epoch; the Unix epoch is 00:00:00 UTC on 1 January 1970. https://en.wikipedia.org/wiki/Unix_time <br>
+<sup>1</sup> The unix time is the number of seconds that have elapsed since the Unix epoch; the Unix epoch is 00:00:00 UTC on 1 January 1970. https://en.wikipedia.org/wiki/Unix_time <br>
 <sup>2</sup> Rain gauges measure the precipitation in millimetres in height collected on an square meter during a period of time. https://en.wikipedia.org/wiki/Rain_gauge <br>